122. Evaluating Atonement Metaphors (Updated May 2025)

 My initial communication of the cross used a Penal Substitution metaphor which did not make sense as good news to the listeners because it presented God as less gracious and less willing to forgive than God as portrayed in Islam with the titles “All Merciful and All Gracious.”

-• Restoration – Jesus brings us into relationship with God as Father through the resurrection as we gain our new identity of being “in Christ.”
+5. Who are you now?
+(What is the new state/status of the sinner) Jesus brings us into relationship with God as Father through the resurrection as we gain our new identity of being “in Christ.”

 Rather than judicial, the new metaphor is relational with the dual themes of restoration and reconciliation.
 Restoration of the status that God intends for humanity as images of him, and reconciliation to him as our Heavenly Father.
-This strongly resonates with Sindhis who welcome the vision of God as Father who loves them and desire their best.
+This strongly resonates with Sindhis who welcome the vision of God as Father who loves them and desires their best.

 ___________